cleanlab/cleanlab/README.rst

 ``cleanlab``
 ============

-A Python machine learning package for cleaning label errors in datasets.
+A machine learning python package for cleaning label errors in datasets.
 This package:

 * cleans/finds label errors in small or massive datasets
 * implements state-of-the-art algorithms for multiclass learning with noisy labels